pascal-giguere/tld-observer/README.md

 **It comprises 4 main components:**

 - 👷&nbsp; A cronjob-based worker process to detect new TLDs and save data about them
-- 🚀&nbsp; A static website generator that will publish a new version of the website when new TLD data is saved
+- 🚀&nbsp; A static website generator that will publish new website versions when new TLD data is saved
 - 👩‍💻&nbsp; A public API allowing users to register to get email notifications
 - 📬&nbsp; An email delivery service to send notifications based on both user and TLD data